 According to the denizens of this region, another giant is said to roam these woods.
 For centuries, both indigenous and non-indigenous residents have reported encounters with the “Sasquatch” – an apocryphal species of man-ape believed to be living in the deepest nooks of this far-flung coast.
 Sightings of the elusive creatures and their tracks are so common that nearly everyone has a story.

-Driven by a lifelong fascination with these reports and a need to make sense of them, John Zada travels to the heart of the Great Bear Rainforest to collect tales of these encounters.
+Driven by a lifelong fascination with these reports and a need to make sense of them, John Zada travels to the heart of the Great Bear Rainforest to hear tales of these encounters.
 While braving the elements and an impossibly rugged terrain, Zada uncovers a quirky coastal subculture filled with characters.
 Loggers, hunters, indigenous elders, environmentalists and wilderness guides provide him with tantalizing clues for his investigation while giving him rare insight into the lives of their struggling communities.

 As the author’s journey deepens it transforms into a quest to understand perception, belief and the nature of reality – as well as his own deeper motives.

 In the Valleys of the Noble Beyond: In Search of the Sasquatch is a compelling portrait of one of nature’s most enduring mysteries amid a magical, but unsettled region threatened by human activity.

 AN AMAZON 2019 BEST BOOK OF THE YEAR

 “Books on supernatural phenomena typically steer one of two courses: tabloid gullibility or mean-spirited debunkery.
 Zada deftly tightropes between the two . . .
 In the Valleys of the Noble Beyond is not really about sasquatch.
 It is about how we see what we want to see and don’t see what we’re not prepared to see . . .
 A quirky and oddly captivating tale.”―Eric Weiner, Washington Post